24 Delicious Books About Food to Devour in 2024

 With the Fire on High

 After hearing a lot about this particular coming-of-age story, I quickly snatched it up, and let me tell you, the hype is real.
-This story is set in Philly (which I love) and features a Black woman of Caribbean descent who is entering her senior year of college.
+It’s a true coming-of-age story that is as delicious to devour as the many recipes described in the book.

 Heartless by Marissa Meyer